-Primary source verification of licensure shall occur as soon as the disaster is under control or within seventy-two (72) hours from the time the physician presented <a href="https://hint.ncbi.nlm.ncbi.
+Primary source verification of licensure shall occur as soon as the disaster is under control or within seventy-two (72) hours from the time the physician presented to the Hospital, whichever comes first.
+If primary source verification cannot be completed within seventy-two (72) hours due to extraordinary circumstances, the following shall be documented:

-- A. The reason(s) it could not be performed within seventy-two (72) hours; - B. Evidence of the physician's demonstrated ability to continue to provide adequate care, treatment, and services; and - C. Evidence of the Hospital's attempt to perform primary source verification as soon as possible.
+A. The reason(s) it could not be performed within seventy-two (72) hours;

+- B. Evidence of the physician's demonstrated ability to continue to provide adequate care, treatment, and services; and - C. Evidence of the Hospital's attempt to perform primary source verification as soon as possible.